I love all animals except mosquitos, flies, and roaches. I have owned a menagerie of animals from horses to prairie dogs to spiders.

-Different Species of Geckos
+Different Gecko Species

 Geckos are a species of lizard found throughout the world in tropical climates.
 They range in size from less than 1" to 24" in length.
 Geckos have transparent membranes instead of eyelids and they use their tongue to keep their eyes clean and moist!